Andromeda (TV series): Production

 Majel Barrett and Tribune Entertainment began developing series from Gene Roddenberry's archive in 1997.
 Robert Hewitt Wolfe was brought in to develop the series.
 Fireworks Entertainment was brought in to co-finance and for international distribution.
 In early 1999, actor Kevin Sorbo was recruited to star in the series while he starred in Hercules: The Legendary Journeys.
 Eric Gold, and Barrett were also to be executive producers and Wolfe as co-executive producer.
 Bette Chadwick was in charge of casting, while visual effects were initially handled by Lost Boys Studios and Northwest Imaging & FX.
 By September 9, 1999, Tribune had stations committed for two years in 24 of the top 30 markets with 22 Tribune and 38 Sinclair stations for a 60% national clearance giving the series a green light.
 The show was offered barter terms with an eight national/six local advertising split.

-The Andromeda theme music that was used in the first season was composed by Alex Lifeson, guitarist for the Canadian progressive rock band Rush; executive producer Robert Hewitt Wolfe is a big fan.

-Andromeda's first episode was aired on syndication in the United States on October 2, 2000 while being carried on Global Television Network in Canada.
+The Andromeda theme music used in season one was composed by Alex Lifeson, guitarist for the Canadian progressive rock band Rush.Andromeda's first episode was aired on syndication in the United States on October 2, 2000 while being carried on Global Television Network in Canada.
 Tribune Broadcasting station signed on to carry the show in its first season.
 On January 20, 2002, Andromeda was renewed for two seasons, its third and fourth, having gotten two year deals with stations in 39 out the top 40 markets.
 By January 31, 2003, the show was renewed for its fourth season, 2003–2004, in 148 markets representing 88% of the United States.
 The show was averaging 2.2 rating for the 2002–2003 season, third behind Stargate SG-1.
 For the 2003–2004 season, the show is one of only four first-run scripted series in syndication along with its Tribune stable mate, Mutant X.

 On January 14, 2004, the Sci-Fi Channel made a deal for the show and all its episodes plus fellow Tribune syndicated but discontinued show Beastmaster.
 In March, the cable channel would start showing season four episodes which would then be seen in syndication seven to ten days later.
 With the deal, the series was renewed for its fifth and final season.
 The show began its run on Sci-Fi with a re-airing of the two-hour pilot episode.

 On April 23, 2004, CanWest Global Communications announced the closure of Fireworks Entertainment and placing Fireworks' library up for sale.
 With Fireworks being the primary production company, this was effectively the show's cancellation notice.
-However two of Fireworks shows were shifted to fellow CanWest subsidiary Global Television, and the fact the show was renewed just in January.
+However, two of Fireworks' shows were shifted to fellow CanWest subsidiary Global Television.
 Tribune had ordered the show and Mutant X into production for the 2004–2005 season under the show's contract options.
 Fireworks Entertainment took Tribune to court to get an order releasing them from production and financing the two series.